mricefox/Archmage/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://raw.githubusercontent.com/MrIceFox/Archmage/master/LICENSE) file for details
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](https://raw.githubusercontent.com/MrIceFox/Archmage/master/LICENSE) file for details